Why is MA Responds necessary?

 How much personal information do I have to share with MA Responds?

-You will be asked to provide details about your contact information and personal information required for background checks.
+You will be asked to provide details about your contact information and limited personal information required for background checks.
 You will also be asked to provide licensing information, if appropriate.
 You may choose not to provide some information, but if you do so, the extent of your volunteer participation may be limited.
 You will also be asked some general questions about your skills, training, and prior commitments that may determine your suitability to volunteer during a particular event.
-To protect confidential information, the system does not collect social security numbers, health, or financial data of any type.Back to top

 How often should I update my information?